 This module aims to train students with compositing concepts such as multipass compositing, matte extraction, rotoscoping , color correction and related compositing techniques used in the production of movies and motion graphics.
 Various compositing effects will also be incorporated.
 This module provides students with an opportunity to apply their compositing skills to their footages to enhance their sequence.

-Students are sent to intern at selected local and overseas organizations to further develop their functional and technical skills through working on real-life projects in the area of their study such as Interaction Design, Visual Design, Front-end Web Development, Mobile Applications, Animations, Visual Effects, Motion Graphics, Graphics Design, Information Systems, Hospitality and Tourism and Game Development.
-Students contribute to the organisations by applying what they have learnt, while also learning and gaining experience from a real-life IT/Digital Media working environment.
+Students are sent to intern at selected local and overseas organisations to further develop their functional and technical skills through working on real-life projects in the area of their study such as visual design, animation and graphics design.
+Students contribute to the organisations by applying what they have learnt, while also learning and gaining experience from a real-life digital media working environment.

 Aims to explore the relationship of figure drawing between animation and the conceptualization process.
 Students need to articulate a visual story which they prepare for the animation production to demonstrate how its mythology and humanity is reflected in the characters design using life drawing principles.
 Integration of directorial art style, environment and choice of medium would be applied in their Animation Production module.

 Aims to provide students with the opportunity to apply concepts and techniques learned into managing and executing real-world animated film projects.
 Students may utilize assets created in the Conceptualization & Layout module or generate new story ideas and create an animated film through the full production pipeline to final delivery.
 In addition, the module will include workshops conducted by industry professionals to provide insights and assist students in organizing and producing work in line with professional practices.